Lord Clive-class monitor

 The Lord Clive-class monitor, sometimes referred to as the General Wolfe class, were ships designed for shore bombardment and were constructed for the Royal Navy during the First World War.

 Design

 The slow progress of the war led to the need for more shore bombardment ships and various schemes for using spare heavy guns were considered.
 Heavier guns such as 13.5-inch and 15-inch weapons had no available mountings so the main armament consisted of a single twin 12 in gun turret taken from decommissioned Majestic-class pre-dreadnought battleships.

 The ships were ordered after the Abercrombie class had begun building and the hull form was a near repeat of that design.
+The rapid design to fit the 12-inch turrets was carried out by Charles Lillicrap as second in his series of monitor classes.
 Extra quick-firing artillery for protection from destroyers and torpedo boats was also fitted in most ships and consisted of up to four six-inch guns.